mskblackbelt/Chem355/course_info/Syllabus_DW_Chem355.md

 Grading
 : Your grade for this course will be based on the following factors:
 :
 - Attendance and participation in every laboratory period.
-You will work in groups of two on all experiments, your partner will remain the same all semester. (**30%** of semester grade)
+You will work in groups of two on all experiments; your partner will remain the same all semester. (**30%** of semester grade)
 - Practice exercises for lab-related skills, graded for completion (**15%** of semester grade)
 - Summaries for four lab exercises, details given below. (**15%** of semester grade)
 - Written lab reports for two labs, details given below. (**30%** of semester grade)